 They are so tasty air-fried.
 Just toss them in some olive oil and fry till done.
 They go well with artichokes and tomato sauce.

-They are yummy baked with some olive oil for 30-40 minutes.
-It is best to add them to a vegetable tray as part of a meal, not a whole side dish.
+They are yummy baked with olive oil for 30-40 minutes.
+They are best added to a vegetable tray as part of a meal, not a whole side dish.
 Remember, they can produce a lot of gas.
-Combined with other root vegetables like beets, carrots, or potatoes, they make a yummy addition.
+They make a yummy addition with other root vegetables like beets, carrots, or potatoes.

 Sunchokes are also very delicious in vegetable curries, soups, and stews.
 A little goes a long way.
 We love the taste and look forward to enjoying them.
 I just add a tuber or two to a favorite recipe.

 Sunchocke chips taste delicious as well.
-Slice them thinly and bake at 350F till crispy.
-It will take 10-20 minutes depending on the thickness of the slices.
+Slice them thinly and bake at 350F until crispy.
+Depending on the thickness of the slices, this will take 10-20 minutes.
 The chips can be added to soups and salads to add some crispiness.

 Preserving sunchokes

 Sunchokes are not as easy to preserve, but there are several options.
-If you can use the longer harvesting window to keep them fresh in the ground, thats the best way.
+The best way is to use the longer harvesting window to keep them fresh in the ground.

 Storing sunchokes.
 You can not cure and store sunchokes like you would potatoes.
 The thin skin dries very quickly.
 Sunchokes will keep in a bag or container in the fridge for about 10 days.
-We have stored them in the cold room, buried in peat moss or sand.
-This way they store for a few weeks.
+We have stored them in the cold room, buried in peat moss or sand for weeks.

 Freezing sunchokes.
-Freezing sunchokes is easy, you can do it in two ways.
-Blunch for 1-3 minutes depending on the size of the pieces.
-Freeze them on a sheet first, so you can use them a little bit at a time.
-After they are frozen put them is freezer bags or containers.
-They will be good for up to 3 months, and lose their texture as they store in the freezer.
+Freezing sunchokes is easy; you can do it in two ways.
+Blunch for 1-3 minutes, depending on the size of the pieces.
+Freeze them on a sheet first so you can use them a little bit at a time.
+After they are frozen, put them in freezer bags or containers.
+They will be good for up to 3 months and lose their texture as they are stored in the freezer.

 Dehydrating sunchokes.
-A second option to freeze sunchokes is to slice or chop them smaller and dehydrate them first, after that freeze them.
+A second option to freeze sunchokes is to slice or chop them smaller and dehydrate them first, then freeze them.
 They will need about 10 hours in a dehydrator at 140F.
-Or use the oven or airier to dihydrate.
-Just like zucchini, without all the moisture they will last better.
-If you are ready to use them, soak them in hot water for about half an hour, or add them directly to a dish if the recipe has enough liquid in it.
+You can also use the oven or air fryer to dehydrate them.
+Just like zucchini, without all the moisture, they will last better.
+If you are ready to use them, soak them in hot water for about half an hour or add them directly to a dish if the recipe has enough liquid in it.

 Ferment and pickle sunchokes.
 Fermented sunchokes taste yummy, but they also do not last long.
 Fermenting small batches is helpful.
 The Fermented Vegetables book has a recipe for that.
-Or just make your own creation, fermenting is simple.
+Or make your own creation, look for ideas in the blog post fermenting is simple.

 Do you grow Sunchokes or Jerusalem Artichokes?
 What is your favorite way to use them?

-If you like this post donโt forget to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.
+If you like this post, remember to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.

 Kathryn says